yajra/laravel-datatables-docs/manual-search.md

-# Advance Search
+# Manual Search

-You can optionally write your advance filtering functions and thus disabling global search function of the package.
+You can optionally write your own manual filtering functions and thus disabling global search of the package.
 To achieve this, you can use the `filter` api.

 <a name="without-global-search"></a>